datodev/gumshoe/README.md

 0 ;; returns 0 because the value gets redefined on each trip through the function
 ```

+## TODO

+1. Add motivation to the about section on the README
+2. Turn on tracking for all functions in a namespace
+3. Update trackers when functions are redefined, similar to ring's reload middleware

 ## License

 Distributed under the Eclipse Public License either version 1.0 or (at